Dynamic Cable Design & Configuration Optimization

 - Evaluate final configuration

-This converts system response into optimized cable design.
+This converts system response into optimized cable configuration.

 Cable System Definition